 Goddess Nyx was a primeval goddess and the symbol of night.
 Nyx was immortal because she was sent to earth by the gods.
 She was the goddess who could tame the gods and men.

-Nyx was born out of Chaos and was the sister of Erebus, who embodied the dark silence and had fifteen dark children, among them sweet Hypnos (the sleep) and Thanatos (the death).
+Nyx was born of Chaos and was the sister of Erebus, who embodied the dark silence and had fifteen dark children, including sweet Hypnos (sleep) and Thanatos (death).

-Nyx resided in a gloomy house located in Tartarus, in the depths of Hades' Underworld.
-Nyx was sharing her residence with her daughter Hemera, the embodiment of the Day, without the two of them ever meeting each other at home.
+Nyx resided in a gloomy house in Tartarus, in the depths of the underworld of Hades.
+Nyx shared her residence with her daughter Hemera, the embodiment of Day, without the two ever meeting at home.

-Nyx used to reside in her home all day long, taking care of her dark spirited children.
-But when the evening set in, Nyx was leaving her home to set off for her nightly journey.
-On her way she met Hemera, the Day, who was returning home from her daily trip and they were greeting each other peacefully.
+Nyx lingered all day in her house, taking care of her dark-skinned children.
+But when evening came, Nyx left her house to set out on her nightly journey.
+On her way, she met Hemera, the day returning home from her daily journey, and they greeted each other peacefully.

 © Copyright 2021 Greek-Gods.info All rights reserved